 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LAMP (Linux Apache, MySQL and PHP) on Ubuntu 14.04.
+I will show you the step-by-step installation of LAMP (Linux Apache, MySQL, and PHP) on Ubuntu 14.04.

 Install LAMP on Ubuntu 14.04

 Step 1.
 First of all, make sure that all packages are up to date.